A new way of booking air travel

-In many ways, this makes the project more challeging as there is no specific target audience.
+In many ways, this makes the project more challenging as there is not a clearly defined target audience.
 Accessibility and ease of use is clearly of the utmost consideration throughout the project cycle to cater for a wide range of abilities and profiles.

 A user survey was devised and dispatched to a wide range of participants.
 The purpose of the survey was to learn more about the goals of people who use airline websites and apps.
 29 responses were received with many offering valuable insights into the mindset of the airline user.
-A few interesting patterns are noted below;
+Some interesting patterns that emerged are noted below:

 A recruitment screener was devised to select appropriate users for the usability tests and interviews.
 Requirements included the booking of a flight in the three months prior to the tests and using the internet on a regular basis.